OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 Every process has permissions based on which user has called it to execute.
 It may also have permissions based on who owns its program file.

 Programs which are marked with an "s" execute bit have a different "effective" user id than their "real" user id.
 These programs are referred to as **setuid programs**.
-They run with the user-id of the user who **owns** the program, where a non-setuid program runs with the permissions of the user who **starts** it. **setuid programs owned by root can be a security problem**.
+They run with the user-id of the user who **owns** the program, where a non-setuid program runs with the permissions of the user who **starts** it.

+Note that **setuid programs owned by root can be a security problem**.
+Also Note that setuid bit only works on **binary executables**, not on scripts, as a security measure.

 Every process has resources such as allocated memory, file handles, etc. When a process is started, it is isolated in its own user space to protect it from other processes.